janekhuong/janekhuong/README.md

 # ✨ About Me

 💼 Summer 2026 AI and Data Analytics Intern at Brookfield Global Integrated Solutions
-🎓 Bachelor of Computer Science - McGill University (Spring 2027 Graduation)
+🎓 Bachelor of Computer Science - McGill University (Class of 2027)
 📍 Montreal, Canada

 ## 👾 Areas of Interest